rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Computing the bpv-set of weak Condorcet winners ...............................................

-As shown in :numref:`CondorcetWinners1` below, the epistemic fusion ring operators may for instance be used for computing the bpv-set of weak Condorcet winners of an outranking digraph.
+The relation of a given outranking digraph is an evident example of a bpv-set.
+And, as shown in :numref:`CondorcetWinners1` below, the epistemic fusion ring operators may for instance be used for computing the bpv-set of *weak Condorcet winners* of any given outranking digraph.
 The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see Line 6).

 .. code-block:: pycon
-   :caption: Computing the bpv-set of the Condorcet winner(s)
+   :caption: Computing the bpv-set of the weak Condorcet winner(s)
    :name: CondorcetWinners1
    :linenos:
-   :emphasize-lines: 6,9,10,17
+   :emphasize-lines: 6,9,10,16,17

    >>> from outrankingDigraphs import *
    >>> t = RandomCBPerformanceTableau(weightDistribution="equiobjectives",